Autonomous Systems and Robotics research centre

 Working with us

 The Centre is always keen to hear from students and researchers interested in robotics and autonomous systems at the University of Salford.
 Please do contact us if you would like to work with us.
+For further details on current and recent vacancies, please see our vacancies page.

 The Marie Curie Initial Training Network, SMART-E (Sustainable Manufacturing through Advanced Robotics Training in Europe), coordinated by the University of Salford, has launched a new European research and training programme on Advanced Robotics under the European Union programme FP7-PEOPLE-2013-ITN with a total budget of approximately €4 million.
 SMART-E will develop a leading European Doctoral Training programme, training 15 high calibre Researchers in the areas of Dexterous, Soft and Compliant Robotics in Manufacturing; Reconfigurable and Logistics Robotics; and Safety & Human Robot Interaction.